chrismdp/p/README.md

 # `p`: the simplest pomodoro tool ever

 `p` uses a simple tracking log file (`~/.p.log` by default) to keep track of your pomodoros and record simple statistics.
-It's less than 150 lines of Shell script.
+It's less than 150 lines of pure shell script.

 For more information on the pomodoro technique see http://pomodorotechnique.com.